JarvisAPI/Pi-RTOS/README.md

    FreeRTOS in order to support EDF and SRP.
 Make sure to include all the files that you altered as well as the functions you changed, and also list the new functions that you added.
-3. Create a Wiki page named `Desgin`.
-In this document, include the all your design choices, including the overrun management mechanism, as well as your EDF and SRP implementation strategies.
+3. Create a Wiki page named `Design`.
+In it, include the all your design choices, including the overrun management mechanism, as well as your EDF and SRP implementation strategies.
 4. Create a Wiki page titled `Quantitative Evaluation of SRP` and include in it the general strategy